Chart Color Schemes

 The level of cultural diversity witnessed in Willagee was found to be slightly above average when compared nationally for a number of language and cultural background related metrics

-Willagee has a higher than average cultural diversity, with 13.8% of its residents speaking a language other than English at home and 26.9% born overseas.
-Christianity is the predominant religion in Willagee, accounting for 40.6% of the population.
-Notably, Judaism is overrepresented in Willagee compared to Greater Perth, with 0.1% of the population identifying as Jewish.
+Willagee shows above average cultural diversity, with 13.8% of the population speaking a language other than English at home and 26.9% born overseas.
+Christianity is the main religion, practiced by 40.6% of people in Willagee.
+However, the most notable overrepresentation is in Judaism, which accounts for 0.1% of the population, compared to 0.3% across Greater Perth.

 Frequently Asked Questions - Diversity